American to resume Caracas-JFK route; currency dispute unresolved

-CARACAS, July 13 (Reuters) - American Airlines said on Monday it would restart its Caracas-New York route as of Dec.
+CARACAS (Reuters) - American Airlines (AAL.O) said on Monday it would restart its Caracas-New York route as of Dec.
 17, though it added that it had not repatriated more than half a billion dollars in revenue trapped in Venezuela as a result of currency controls.

 American and other international carriers have cut flights to the socialist-run nation, which required tickets be priced in the local bolivar currency and then made it difficult for the funds to be reconverted into dollars.